 In the Southeast Region both the SSEI and NSEI sablefish fisheries have been managed under a license limitation program since 1984.
 In 1994 the BOF adopted regulations implementing an equal share quota system where the annual GHL was divided equally between permit holders and the season was extended to allow for a more orderly fishery.
 In 1997 the BOF adopted this equal share system as a permanent management measure for both the NSEI and SSEI sablefish fisheries.
-There were 78 permit holders eligible to fish in 2017 in NSEI and 23 permit holders eligible to fish in SSEI.
-The NSEI fishery is restricted to longline gear only while SSEI has separate seasons for longline and pot gear with 20 longline permits and 3 pot permits.
-In 2017, the CFEC approved a public petition for SSEI longline permits the ability to fish pot gear due to whale depredation and rockfish bycatch, thus making the permit a longline/pot permit.
+In 2018 there were 78 eligible permit holders in NSEI and 23 permit holders in SSEI.